wide-dot/6809-game-builder/readme.md

 - play midi files (EF6850 ACIA)

 ## Building the project an Running

 Download the latest release or build the project.

+You need to have Java 11 (or newer) and Maven to be installed first.

-To produce the JAR and all its dependencies, including engine (asm) and tools (lwasm, exo, etc.) :
+To produce the packager which contains all the tools and all their dependencies, including engine (asm) and tools (lwasm, exo, etc.) :

 ```bash
 $ mvn clean package